thebowenlab/.github/profile/README.md

 ## Research
 - Predictive regulation and homeostasis
 - Neural and behavioral modeling
-- Open datasets, algoriths and pipelines
+- Open datasets, algorithms and pipelines

 ## Get involved
 See **[Join Us](https://thebowenlab.org/join/)** on the website for current opportunities.